Let’s say you’re learning how to paint. When you look at the famous paintings at the museum, you might start asking

 Changing careers signals that you’re constantly learning new things!
 It’s an example that learning is part of your lifestyle.
 You’re being mentally flexible.

 What do they all have in common?
-It took them years to get where they are today.
-But they all started somewhere and they embraced their diversity.
+They all started somewhere and they embraced their diversity.
 I’m pretty sure they once felt the same as you.